dgerabagi/data-curation-environment/prompt.md

 ### Case Study 001: PCPP Context Textarea Instability

 -   **Artifacts Affected:** `src/client/views/parallel-copilot.view/components/NumberedTextarea.tsx`, `src/client/views/parallel-copilot.view/components/ContextInputs.tsx`
--   **Cycles Observed:** C1, C2, C3, C167, C174, C1
+-   **Cycles Observed:** C1, C2, C3, C167, C174, C1, C5
--   **Symptom:** The "Cycle Context" and "Ephemeral Context" text fields in the PCPP become unusable when a large amount of text is entered.
-The cursor becomes misaligned, text selection is inaccurate, and the component is extremely slow, making it impossible to edit content effectively.
+-   **Symptom:** The "Cycle Context" and "Ephemeral Context" text fields in the PCPP become unusable when a large amount of text is entered, especially when scrolling or word-wrapping is involved.
+The cursor's visual position desynchronizes from the actual text insertion point.
+The cursor may appear on the correct wrapped line, but typed characters will continue to render on a previous line, off-screen.
+This makes editing content impossible.
--   **Root Cause Analysis (RCA):** The `NumberedTextarea` component uses a complex overlay approach to render line numbers and syntax highlighting.
-A `div` with the highlighted content is rendered behind a transparent `<textarea>`.
-The instability is caused by a combination of:
+-   **Root Cause Analysis (RCA):** This bug has recurred with multiple implementations (`NumberedTextarea`, `react-simple-code-editor`).
+The root cause is the architectural choice of using an overlay approach to render line numbers or syntax highlighting.
+This involves rendering a `div` or `<pre>` block with the styled content behind a transparent `<textarea>`.
+The instability is caused by a synchronization failure:
-    1.  **Performance:** The syntax highlighting is re-calculated on every single keystroke, which is computationally expensive for large blocks of text and causes severe input lag.
+    1.  **Performance:** Re-calculating syntax highlighting and re-rendering the DOM on every single keystroke is computationally expensive for large blocks of text, causing severe input lag.
-    2.  **Synchronization Failure:** Subtle differences in CSS (`font`, `padding`, `line-height`) and rendering between the overlay `div` and the transparent `textarea` cause a "drift" in alignment as content grows, leading to the cursor and selection bugs.
+    2.  **Synchronization Failure:** Subtle differences in CSS (`font`, `padding`, `line-height`, `word-spacing`, etc.) and the browser's rendering engine between the overlay `div` and the transparent `textarea` cause a "drift" in alignment as content grows and wraps.
+This leads to the cursor and text selection bugs.
 -   **Codified Solution & Best Practice:**
-    1.  **Prioritize Stability:** For critical user inputs, stability and performance are more important than advanced features like line numbers or syntax highlighting.
+    1.  **Prioritize Stability:** For critical user inputs, stability and performance are more important than advanced features like line numbers or real-time syntax highlighting.
-    2.  **Simplify:** The complex `NumberedTextarea` component was replaced in `ContextInputs.tsx` with a standard, native `<textarea>` element.
+    2.  **Simplify:** The complex overlay-based editor component in `ContextInputs.tsx` must be replaced with a standard, native `<textarea>` element.
     3.  **Conclusion:** This change guarantees a reliable and performant text input experience.
-While it represents a temporary removal of features, it fixes a critical usability bug.
-A more robust implementation of a custom code editor can be planned for a future cycle, but the default should always be a stable, native component.
+While it represents a temporary removal of a feature, it fixes a critical usability bug.
+A more robust implementation of a custom code editor (e.g., using Monaco or CodeMirror) can be planned for a future cycle, but the default should always be a stable, native component.

 ---